Can Airbags Shoot Metal Fragments into You?

 As an airbag defect and automobile safety lawyer, I question Takata’s claim that 2011 was the first time it became aware of this issue.
 The recent recall associated with Takata airbags is the sixth since the first recall by Isuzu in 2001.
 There were subsequent recalls in 2008, 2009, 2010, and 2011—all related to the problem of airbags exploding with too much force.

-Our skilled and experienced airbag defect lawyers have investigated problems with airbags in several vehicles by Toyota, Nissan, and Honda.
+Our Philadelphia car accident lawyers have investigated problems with airbags in several vehicles by Toyota, Nissan, and Honda.
 In most cases, the automakers claimed there was no problem with the airbags, despite expert testimony to the contrary.

 Raising Concerns about Airbag Safety and Recalls